Skip to main content

 $ source ./venv/bin/activate

-Note how activating a virtualenv modifies your shell prompt with a little note showing the name of the virtualenv.
-This means that the Python interpreter, libraries and scripts installed into it are isolated from those installed in other virtual environments, and (by default) in the “system” Python, leaving global environment and other virtualenvs unaffected:
+Activating a virtualenv modifies your shell prompt showing the name of the virtualenv.
+This means that the Python interpreter and libraries installed into it are isolated from those installed in other virtual environments, and in the system Python, leaving the global environment unaffected:

 (venv) $ python3 -m pip install django